IbrahimElshafey/LocalResumableFunction/_Documents/UI.md

 * Filters and search in all views
 * Services View
 	* Add Other Errors View
+		* Functions that have not start wait
+		*
 	* Add Scan Status View
 	* Wait Status InError not shown in views

+# UI Actions [Will be in UI v2]
 * Wait templates for method group

-# UI Actions [Will be in UI v2]
 * Actions on Wait
 	* Cancel (If Waiting)
 	* Replay Go To (If Completed/Canceled)